-You could be forgiven for thinking Lilt is bomb shelter, because of the solid steel girders that reinforce its bright red facade, and the not one, but two 8-inch thick doors blocking its entrance.
+You could be forgiven for thinking Lilt is a bomb shelter, because of the solid steel girders that reinforce its bright red facade, and the not one, but two 8-inch thick doors blocking its entrance.
 You’d also be forgiven for thinking it’s a club, because of its flashy exterior, large dance floor, and DJ containment area.
 However, when you look past its cavernous main dining area and sprawling bar, Lilt is just another Chinese restaurant with extreme delusions of being a “Modern Asian Bar Room”

 Because we’re a reputable, Christian organisation that would never associate ourselves with a club unless they gave us money, we tried interrogating our waiter about Lilt’s true nature.
 It turns out LILT isn’t a club, it just looks, acts, and feels like one.
-Unfortunately, Derrick the Intern still can’t shut the fuck up about us being journalists, so the staff at LILT put us up in an exclusive, isolated section of the restaurant, right below a suspiciously creaky wooden beam that was propping up the entire 100-year-old building.
+Because Derrick the Intern still can’t shut the fuck up about us being journalists, the staff at LILT put us up in an exclusive, isolated section of the restaurant, right below a suspiciously creaky wooden beam that was propping up the entire 100-year-old building.

-LILT has an impressive bar, complete with rotating shelves that make it substantially harder for the bartenders to put things down.
+LILT has an impressive bar, complete with rotating shelves that make it substantially harder for the bartender to put things down.
 The stage at the far end of the restaurant makes a good platform for live musical performances, but considering the times we live in, it’ll probably be used by B-list comedians to film their D-list YouTube specials.
-There’s also a pool table that’s free to play, but we wouldn’t recommend it because it took us forty-five minutes to finish one single frame, something we attribute to the inferior quality of the table, and not the fact that we haven’t played pool since FYJC.
+There’s also pool table that’s free to play, but we wouldn’t recommend it because it took us forty-five minutes to finish one single frame, something we attribute to the inferior quality of the table, and not the fact that we haven’t played pool since FYJC.